kentdlee/pcbook/source/index.rst

 supported by the CPU and it is not an OS feature.
 However, support for multiprocessing must be a part of the OS for the computer to take full advantage of it.
 In a multiprocessing system more than one process is running at the same time.
-The scheduler then as multiple processes all executing timeslices before the OS switches to the next.
+The schedule schedules a set of process all executing timeslices before the OS switches to the next.
 Nothing changes in :numref:`multitask` except that more then one process is active at any point in time.